 npm install winston --save

-Check and commit updated package.json
+Check and commit updated package.json and

 logger.js